Microsoft kept PC partners in dark about Surface

 The Surface marks a major strategic shift for Microsoft, ahead of the expected release of its new Windows 8 operating system by the fourth quarter of this year.

-Microsoft is now pitting itself as a direct competitor, breaking with a 37-year old model where it had licensed its software to original equipment manufacturers (OEMs) such as Dell Inc or Hewlett-Packard Co, which made the machines.
+Microsoft is now pitting itself as a direct competitor, breaking with a 37-year old model where it had licensed its software to original equipment manufacturers (OEMs) such as Dell Inc DELL.O or Hewlett-Packard Co (HPQ.N), which made the machines.

 That some of Microsoft's partners were not told beforehand about the Surface has led to a "sense of betrayal" in the industry, according to one source.